skx/evalfilter/README.md

 This driver, contained within the repository at [cmd/evalfilter](cmd/evalfilter) has a number of sub-commands to allow you to experiment with the scripting environment:

-* Output a dissassembly of the [bytecode instructions](BYTECODE.md) the compiler generated when preparing your script.
+* Output a disassembly of the [bytecode instructions](BYTECODE.md) the compiler generated when preparing your script.
 * Run a script.
   * Optionally with a JSON object as input.
 * View the lexer and parser outputs.